 Joint Commission employed surveyors are highly trained experts who are doctors, nurses, administrators, medical technologists and other professionals in a variety of healthcare settings, including ambulatory care.
 Based on your organization’s structure and needs, you’ll be matched with a survey team who understands the day-to-day issues that confront providers and have the hands-on expertise to help organizations resolve them.
 They aim to provide a productive and educational experience and offer the support your team needs to maintain excellence beyond the survey day.

-As you prepare for your first ASC survey, listen to what one of our ambulatory care surveyors has to say about how to plan for a successful survey experience.
+As you prepare for your first ASC survey, learn what our ambulatory care surveyors have to say about how to plan for a successful survey experience.

 Here’s what a customer had to say about their experience with one of our ambulatory surveyors.